newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/family-daycare-register.md

 callToActionText: Find My Referral Agency
 issuingAgency: New Jersey Department of Human Services Division of Family Development
 ---
-Register your Family Daycare business to ensure you’re in compliance with State rules and regulations and gain more credibility for your business.
+Register your Family Daycare business with a Child Care Resource and Referral Agency to ensure you’re in compliance with State rules and regulations and gain more credibility for your business.

-Use the link below to identify your local agency.
-You'll need to speak with your local government for their specific registration forms and additional requirements.

 ---
-### Eligibility
+### Eligibility Criteria
-- 5 or fewer children under your care
+- five or fewer children under your care
 - Daycare Administrator:
   - Bachelor's degree, or
-  - 3 years of management experience in human services, child care services, child development, education, nursing, social work, or business
+  - three years of management experience in human services, child care services, child development, education, nursing, social work, or business
 - Staff:
   - Must be 18 years old at minimum
   - Associate's degree in human services, child care services, child development, education, nursing or social work and one year of experience working with children, or